rigais23/rigais23/README.md

 ---

-- 🎓 Student of Bioinformatics (bachelor at UPC-UUPF-UB-UAB)
+- 🎓 Student of Bioinformatics (bachelor at UPC-UPF-UB-UAB)
 - ⚡ Interested in AI, Data Science and its intesections with medicine
 - 💻 Currently working on my FDP (A Deep Learning Workflow for LVEF Extraction from 4D CMRI)